Jorge Polanco Preview, Player Props: Twins vs. Athletics

 - The Athletics pitching staff is 25th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Athletics' 5.50 team ERA ranks 29th across all MLB pitching staffs.
+- The Athletics have the 29th-ranked team ERA among all league pitching staffs (5.54).

-- Athletics pitchers combine to surrender 204 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Athletics pitchers combine to give up 206 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he went five innings, allowing two earned runs while giving up four hits.
+- The Athletics are sending Estes (0-1) out to make his second start of the season.

-- The 29-year-old has put up an ERA of 4.29, with 9 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .288 against him.
+- His last appearance came on Wednesday against the Seattle Mariners, when the right-hander went 4 2/3 innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.